Giuseppe Girotti: Life

-He worked as a professor at theological studies at the Saint Maria delle Rose convent of his order in Turin but liked to often aid the old at a hospice not too far form his convent; one of his students was Father Giacinto Bosco.
-His time at the convent drew to a close in 1938 for he was removed from his teaching duties and instead moved to the San Domenico convent in Turin.
+He worked as a professor at theological studies at the Saint Maria delle Rose convent of his order in Turin but liked to often aid the old at a hospice not too far from his convent; one of his students was Father Giacinto Bosco.
+His time at the convent drew to a close in 1938, for he was sent to the San Domenico convent in Turin.
 He became an opponent of the Italian Fascist regime of Benito Mussolini.
 Following the Nazi occupation of the Italian nation in 1943 he saved Jewish people from the brutal Nazi Holocaust through the arrangement of safe hideouts and escape routes from the country as well as false identification papers.
 He often called the Jews the "Carriers of the Word of God" and the "elder brothers".
 His time in Jerusalem allowed him to strengthen interfaith ties with Judaism and Jewish culture which served invaluable for him and his mission.
-Girotti also aided Emma De Benedetti and her parents for the latter had known Girotti before the war since her parents lived near Girotti in Alba.
-The Dominican priest helped Emma and her mother find refuge for several months in a Turin convent and also provided false identification papers to her father.
+Girotti also aided Emma De Benedetti and her parents.
+He had known Emma before the war since her parents lived near him in Alba.
+He helped Emma and her mother find refuge for several months in a Turin convent, and provided false identification papers to her father.
 He also aided the barrister Salvatore Fubini from Turin.